dmshvetsov/mdo_prototype/README.md

 ##How to use

 1. clone this repo
-2. cd mdo_prototype
+2. type in terminal/cmd: cd mdo_prototype
-3. npm install
+3. type in terminal/cmd: npm install
-4. node app.js
+4. type in terminal/cmd: node app.js
-5. open in browser localhost:8080
+5. open in browser: localhost:8080
 6. explore the app and check the documentation

 ##License